Our free membership, business.com+, takes the pain out of choosing new business services.

 The easiest way to save money is to do everything yourself, which is why entrepreneurs often wear many hats.
 However, juggling all aspects of running a business becomes less feasible as your company grows.
 Sometimes, you simply don’t have all the creative and business skills necessary to get your startup off the ground.
 Even a brilliant marketer like Steve Jobs needed Steve Wozniak’s technical skills to bring his ideas to life.

 But what if you don’t have the resources to pay someone a salary or consulting fee?
-In that case, you may consider granting equity to your business partners and early employees.
-Granting equity is a common tactic among startups without the cash to pay for salaries — remember, though, that this practice dilutes your personal stake.
+In that case, consider granting equity to business partners and early employees.
+Granting equity is a common tactic among startups that lack the funds to pay salaries — just remember that it will dilute your personal stake.

 Entrepreneurs often weigh the pros and cons of debt versus equity financing when funding their startups.
 Consider whether you prioritize decision-making or minimal debt when making this choice.

-Social media marketing is an inexpensive, highly effective marketing avenue ideal for new businesses seeking to lower their startup costs.
-For example:
+Social media marketing is an inexpensive and highly effective way to promote your business, making it ideal for new businesses seeking to reduce their startup costs.

 TipBottom line

-When you have some money to invest in marketing, you can strike a balance between paid and organic social media content to generate leads, expand your audience reach, establish a good reputation and more.
+When you have money to invest in marketing, strike a balance between paid and organic social media content to generate leads, expand your audience reach, establish a good reputation and more.

 In the early days of Airbnb, co-founders Brian Chesky and Joe Gebbia maxed out numerous personal credit cards to raise money.
 Although we don’t recommend going that route, credit cards can save you money when used wisely.

-Many cards offer sizable sign-up bonuses — usually in the form of points or a statement credit — if you spend a specific amount of money within the first few months.
-New businesses often spend money on products, office supplies and software licenses, so you probably won’t have any problem meeting the minimum spending to earn the bonus.
+Many cards offer sizable sign-up bonuses — usually in the form of points or a statement credit — if you spend a specific amount within the first few months.
+New startups often purchase office supplies and software licenses, so you probably won’t have any problem meeting the minimum spending to earn the bonus.

 Some business credit cards offer cash back.
-Others accumulate miles or points that are redeemable toward airfare, hotels and other travel expenses.
-Many airlines and hotel chains have their own co-branded credit cards, often with perks like free checked bags.
+Others accumulate miles or points that can be redeemed for airfare, hotels and other travel expenses.
+Many airlines and hotel chains offer co-branded credit cards, often featuring perks such as complimentary checked bags.
 Consider what rewards will benefit your company the most, and seek out reputable credit card offers — but be sure to use business credit cards wisely to enjoy their benefits without overspending.

 Your startup will require business software solutions, but they don’t have to break the bank.
 Consider the following:

 • Accounting and invoicing software: The best accounting software options are generally affordable.
-For example, our Xero review details this platform’s affordable pricing, which starts at $15 per month.
+For example, our Xero review details this platform’s entry-level plan, which starts at $20 per month.
 There are also free accounting software options, including Wave.

 • Credit card processing: If your new business will accept credit cards and digital payments, you’ll need a credit card processor.
 While many of the best credit card processors have reasonable fees and pricing structures, choose the most cost-effective solution for your sales volume and business needs.
-Consider any potential payment processor’s credit card processing fees before committing — some charge based on volume, while others charge flat rates.
+Consider any potential payment processor’s rates and fees before committing — some charge based on volume, while others charge flat rates.

 FYIDid you know